Nigel1992/RS3-Discord-Status/README.md

 It monitors a specific region of your screen for in-game images and updates your Discord status accordingly.
 ![image](https://github.com/Nigel1992/RS3-Discord-Status/assets/5491930/af29c507-66f6-4367-9f66-e40b30d6cae7)

+## Just want to use it instantly?
+[Compiled .exe]
+1. Simply go to the releases tab and download latest version.
+2. Extract all archive contents into a new folder.
+3. Run the .exe and input your info [will be auto saved/loaded (using settings.json)]
+4. Enjoy!

 ### Changelog